trilemau/nfc_hce/README.md

 - Android Studio Chipmunk
 - Xiaomi Redmi 9C NFC (NFC-enabled smartphone)

-## Visual Studio Solution
+## Android project
-The solution contains:
+The project contains:
 - the implementation of Android application that can be used for NFC authentication within an access control system
 - unit tests